jocic/PHP.GoogleAuthenticator/.github/ISSUE_TEMPLATE/feature-request-template.md

 ---
 name: Feature Request Template
 about: Use the following markdown template when creating a feature request.
-title: "[FEATURE]"
+title: "(FEATURE) "
 labels: ''
 assignees: ''

 ---

-## Is your feature request related to a problem?
+## Problem Description

-[ YOUR ANSWER SHOULD GO HERE ]
+IF YOUR FEATURE REQUEST IS RELATED TO A PROBLEM - PROBLEM DESCRIPTION SHOULD GO HERE

-## Describe the solution you'd like
+## Feature Description

-[ YOUR DESCRIPTION SHOULD GO HERE ]
+YOUR DESCRIPTION SHOULD GO HERE

-## Describe alternatives you've considered
+## Describe Potential Alternatives

-[ YOUR DESCRIPTION SHOULD GO HERE ]
+YOUR DESCRIPTION ABOUT ALTERNATIVE SOLUTIONS SHOULD GO HERE - IF ANY

-## Additional context
+## Additional Context

-[ ANY ADDITIONAL CONTEXT THAT MAY HELP WITH YOUR REQUEST SHOULD GO HERE ]
+ANY ADDITIONAL CONTEXT THAT MAY HELP WITH BUG RESOLUTION SHOULD GO HERE